4. Tapered Lines, Searching Lines & Loose Sketching

 SEARCHING LINES

 Sometimes it's hard to see exactly what your subject looks like - some ideas, like a horse and rider in motion, can be hard to study from life, and before photography, you just had to imagine it.
-Light, tapered lines are a great way to search for the right shape, drawing the same line over and over till you get an approximation of what looks right.
+Tapered lines are a great way to search for the right shape, drawing the same line over and over till you get an approximation of what looks right.
 Some artists call these "thinking lines".

 Horse & Rider sketch by Leonardo Da Vinci, c.
 1490